Brownspotted grouper: Description

-The brownspotted grouper has a body which has a standard length which is 2.8 to 3.3 times its depth.
+The brownspotted grouper has a body with a standard length which is 2.8 to 3.3 times its depth.
 The preopercle is slightly angular and has 4 to 7 enlarged serrations at the angle.
 The upper margin of the gill cover is straight.
 The dorsal fin has 11 spines and 16-18 soft rays while the anal fin contains 3 spines and 8 soft rays.
 The caudal fin varies from truncate to slightly emarginate.
 The pelvic fins are slightly shorter than the pectoral fins.
 The lateral line has 48-53 scales.
 This is a pale species of grouper which is covered in a dense pattern of small brown spots apart from the lower part of the head, chest and lower abdomen which lack spotting.
 They can sometimes temporarily show large dark spots which overlay the normal body pattern.
 The maximum recorded total length attained is 80 cm, although a more common length is 50 cm, and the maximum published weight is 7 kg.